-Ways to Identify State Contracting Opportunities
+Find State Contracting Opportunities

 There are numerous entities throughout the State that issue solicitations for various types of goods, services, and construction contracts.
 Below we highlight some of the entities that issue a substantial number of the State’s procurements, but vendors should be aware that other entities, including Colleges and Universities, can also provide contracting opportunities.
-Each agency may also list specific procurement opportunities.
+Each state agency may also list its specific procurement opportunities.

 Goods and Services Related Contracts

 The Division of Purchase and Property (DPP), within the Department of the Treasury, serves as the State's central procurement agency for goods and services contracts.
 To find and be notified of goods and services bidding opportunities administered through DPP, we suggest registering at NJSTART (DPP’s eProcurement system).
 NJSTART provides: